hauck97/hauck97/README.md

 - 👋 Hi, I’m @hauck97
-- 👀 I’m interested in Embedded Software, Compiler-Building, all software-development areas
+- 👀 I’m interested in Web-Development, SOLID and Clean Code Engineering, Compiler-Building
-- 🌱 I’m currently learning C, C++, ASM
+- 🌱 I’m currently learning PHP, JavaScript, C, C++, ASM
-- 💞️ I’m looking to collaborate on C/C++ Projects
-- 📫 How to reach me kevinhauck@outlook.de

 <!---
 hauck97/hauck97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.